-Nandyal district covering an area of 9681 km2, receives an average annual normal rainfall of 721 mm of which SW monsoon 70% and north-east monsoon contributes 21% and rest by summer rainfall.
+Nandyal district covering an area of 9681 km, receives an average annual normal rainfall of 721 mm of which SW monsoon 70% and north-east monsoon contributes 21% and rest by summer rainfall.

 Administratively, the area is governed by 29 revenue mandals with 453 revenue villages.
-The population of the district is ~ 16.8 lakhs (2011 census) with average density of 184 persons/km2.
+The population of the district is $\sim 16.8$ lakhs (2011 census) with average density of 184 persons/km.

-The area is underlain by 97% Metasediments which include Shales, Quartzites, limestone and other 3% include Banded Gneissic complex.
+The area is underlain by 97% Metasediments which include shales, quartzites, limestone and other 3% include banded gneissic complex.
 Pediplain is the major geomorphic feature (61% of area), followed by structural hills (13%), pediments (6%), flood plain (6%), Denudational hills, Structural valleys and channel fill, .
-The district is drained by river Kunderu, a major tributary of river Penner, and bordered by River Krishna in north.
+The district is drained by river Kunderu, a major tributary of river Pennar, and bordered by River Krishna in north.
 The gross cropped area during 2019-20 is 4,06,354 ha.
 Forest occupies 32% of the total geographical area, waste lands and current fallow land occupies 9% of area.
 Main crops grown during Kharif (food crops-30%, food grains-26%, pulses-8%, paddy-12%) and during Rabi (food crops-33%, food grains-32%, pulses-16% and paddy-7%).
 The soils are majorly clayey soils and loamy soils.